Genivia/RE-flex/doc/index.md

 action code.
 To turn debug messages back on, use `set_debug(1)`.
 The `set_debug()` and `debug()` methods are virtual methods of the lexer class, so you can override their behavior in a derived lexer class.
 This option also enables assertions that check for internal errors.
+See \ref reflex-debug for details.

 #### `-p`, `−−perf-report`